AlexanderLasseigne/alexander-lasseigne.bootcamp.github.io/README.md

 2) in terminal, type => git commit -m "description of commit in quotes"
 3) in terminal, type => git push

-## How to install projects using opspark tool (once u run a bunch you'll get it down)
+## How to install projects using opspark tool
 1) in terminal, type => code ~/.bashrc
 2) On line 4 of bashrc file, type => export CHE_PROJECTS_ROOT=/workspace
 3) Exit basrc file